Sdaas/karate-kafka/README.md

 and writing from Kafka can lead to interleaving of results from different test cases.
 For this, it is best to run all the features and scenario in a single thread.
 To do this, the following changes are needed:

 * Add `@parallel=false` at the top of each feature file.
 This will ensure that the scenarios are run serially.
-BTW, Kafka does NOT guarantee that the scenarios will be executed in the same order that they appear in the feature file
+BTW, Karate does NOT guarantee that the scenarios will be executed in the same order that they appear in the feature file

 * Set the number of threads to 1 in the `xxxRunner.java` file. e.g., `Runner.path(...).parallel(1);